 METHODOLOGY: This prospective cohort study was conducted in Dr. Ruth K.M.
 Pfau, Civil Hospital Karachi, Pakistan.
-The study selected 375 participants from the daily patient inflow in the clinic between the period of October 2021 till March 2022 using a non-probability consecutive sampling technique.
+The study selected 375 participants from the clinic's daily patient inflow from October 2021 to March 2022 using a non-probability consecutive sampling technique.
 Those who had a delay in hospital stay and amputation were further followed up from May - October 2022.
-Chi-square test and Kruskal Wallis test (p-value <0.05) were used to correlate the effect of the level of lower limb amputation and the cause of delay in amputation using SPSS version 24.0.
+The chi-square test and Kruskal Wallis test (p-value <0.05) were used to correlate the effect of the level of lower limb amputation and the cause of delay in amputation using SPSS version 24.0.

 RESULTS: Total 246(65.60%) were males and 129(34.40%) were females.
 Toe amputation was the most commonly seen amputation in 173(46.1%) participants.
 About 168(44.8%) patients had some in-hospital delay stay during their treatment.
-Preoperative hurdles (Uncontrolled RBS, Osteomyelitis, etc.) were the most common factor causing in-hospital delay in 92(24.5%) patients.
-The level of amputation performed was found to be statistically significant with factors causing a delay in hospital stay through chi-square ($p=0.003^$) and Kruskal Wallis test H (2) statistic= 13.3, df = 3, H (2), P=0.004).
+Preoperative hurdles (Uncontrolled RBS, Osteomyelitis, etc.) were the most common factor causing an in-hospital delay in 92(24.5%) patients.
+The level of amputation performed was found to be statistically significant with factors causing a delay in hospital stay through chi-square (p=0.003\) and Kruskal Wallis test H (2) statistic= 13.3, df = 3, H (2), P=0.004\).

-CONCLUSION: Diabetic foot is a frequent cause of amputation all over the globe, majorly in developing countries like Pakistan.
+CONCLUSION: Diabetic foot is a frequent cause of amputation globally, majorly in developing countries like Pakistan.
 On-time provision of treatment to these patients can decline the global amputation rate due to diabetic foot ulcers.